normbrooks-systems/DROPSpec/deliverables-reference-implementation.md

 ---

-## 9. Document Corrections Required
+## 9. Document Corrections Required — CLOSED

-Repo documents now out of step, in two groups.

-**Stall-provenance corrections** — documents that state the stall is a purchased commercial article:

-- `README.md` — "used here as the commercial article it is"
-- `glossary-voron-to-press.md` — **Hotend / toolhead**: "bolted on rather than designed"
+All corrections landed in the August 2026 commit series and this section is retained as record, not work:

-- `glossary-press-to-voron.md` — **Stall**: describes a steel catalog fixture.
-The passage about infrastructure that never fails disappearing from vocabulary is worth keeping, reframed as the standard the printed part must meet rather than a description of what it is.
+- **Stall-provenance corrections** — `README.md` (the gang paragraph), `glossary-voron-to-press.md` (**Hotend / toolhead**), and `glossary-press-to-voron.md` (**Stall**, with the infrastructure-invisibility passage reframed as the standard the printed part must meet) are all corrected and committed.

-**Spec-adoption corrections** — housekeeping from moving to 0.3.3:

-- `README.md` — subtitle reads "Open Print Standard"; 0.3.3 corrects it to "Open Print Specification" (change item 8).
-Repository Contents still links `dropspec-head-interface-draft-0.1.md`.
-- Commit the drawing set (`hp45_ab_face_final.svg`, `hp45_profile_final.svg`) and reference it from spec §3.2 and Appendix A.
+- **Spec adoption** — draft 0.3.3 is the current spec at the repository root; the README subtitle and Contents link are corrected; the drawing set is committed at `drawings/`; superseded drafts 0.1 through 0.3.1 are preserved at `archive/`, so the current draft's for-the-record citations resolve.
-- *Resolved by adoption:* the v0.1 flag on the old §3.2 design note — 0.3.3 §3.4 already reframes the registration argument as an untested assertion with §10's swap test (G7 here) as its arbiter.
+- The v0.1 flag on the old §3.2 design note was resolved by adoption — 0.3.3 §3.4 reframes the registration argument as an untested assertion with G7 as its arbiter.

+Sole survivor: the disposition of `open-tij-printer-proposal.md` remains open as **H5**.

 ---